Consequences of the compatibility of skein algebra and cluster algebra on surfaces: Introduction

 The second algebra studied in this paper is the \emph{cluster algebra} $\cA(\Sigma_{g, n})$ of a surface.
-Such cluster algebras were observed by \cite{GekhtmanShapiroVainshtein05, FominShapiroThurston08}) to be interesting examples of the cluster algebras originally introduced by Fomin and Zelevinsky in \cite{FominZelevinsky02} for studying the total positivity and dual canonical bases in Lie theory.
-Defined for any punctured surface $\Sigma_{g, n}$ admitting an ideal triangulation, the cluster algebra $\cA(\Sigma_{g, n})$ is generated by arcs on $\Sigma_{g, n}$ with a \emph{tagging} (of plain or notched) at its endpoints.
-From the combinatorial perspective, the tagging is needed for $\cA(\Sigma_{g, n})$ to have the structure of a cluster algebra.
-However, from the geometric perspective, at least to the authors, the meaning of the tagging was unclear, despite several scattered clues in \cite{FockGoncharov06, MusikerSchifflerWilliams11, AllegrettiBridgeland20}.
-This paper is based on the authors' attempt to understand the geometric meaning of the tagging.
+Such cluster algebras were observed by \cite{GekhtmanShapiroVainshtein05, FominShapiroThurston08} to be interesting examples of the cluster algebras originally introduced by Fomin and Zelevinsky in \cite{FominZelevinsky02} for studying the total positivity and dual canonical bases in Lie theory.
+Defined for any punctured surface $\Sigma_{g, n}$ admitting an ideal triangulation, the cluster algebra $\cA(\Sigma_{g, n})$ is generated by arcs with \emph{tagging} (of plain or notched) at its endpoints.
+From the combinatorial perspective, the tagging is needed for $\cA(\Sigma_{g, n})$ to have the structure of a cluster algebra, and various geometric interpretations can be seen from \cite{FockGoncharov06, MusikerSchifflerWilliams11, FominThurston18, AllegrettiBridgeland20}.
+This paper was started in part from the authors' attempt to better understand the relationship between the two algebras.